voxeet/comms-sdk-desktop-getting-started/README.md

-# Dolby.io Communications APIs Native Desktop SDK Getting Started app
+# Dolby.io Communications SDK for Desktop Getting Started app

 This is the sample app from the NDS app used in the [Getting Started](https://docs.dolby.io/interactivity/docs/getting-started-with-nds) article.